David Duchovny: Early life and education

-Duchovny grew up in the Ukrainian Village area of Manhattan and attended The Collegiate School For Boys in Upper West Side, Manhattan (where he was a classmate of John F. Kennedy Jr.), from which he graduated as head boy in 1978.
+Duchovny grew up in the Ukrainian Village, Manhattan and attended The Collegiate School For Boys in Upper West Side, Manhattan (where he was a classmate of John F. Kennedy Jr.), from which he graduated as head boy in 1978.
 He then attended Princeton University where he graduated Phi Beta Kappa and summa cum laude in 1982 with an A.B. in English literature.
 He was a member of Charter Club, one of the university's eating clubs.
 In 1982, his poetry received an honorable mention for a college prize from the Academy of American Poets.
 The title of his senior thesis was "The Schizophrenic Critique of Pure Reason in Beckett's Early Novels".
 He played junior varsity basketball at Princeton.
 He earned a Master of Arts in English Literature from Yale University and subsequently began work on a Ph.D. that remains unfinished.
 The title of his uncompleted doctoral thesis is Magic and Technology in Contemporary Fiction and Poetry.

 Roots

-Duchovny's great-great-grandfather and his family were from Berdychiv, Russian Empire (now Ukraine), and immigrated to Jaffa, then part of the Ottoman Empire.
-In December 1914 his ancestors were among 6,000 Jews who were forcibly removed from their homes by Ottoman police and deported by ship to Egypt.
+Duchovny's great-great-grandfather and his family were from Berdychiv, Russian Empire (now Ukraine), and immigrated to Jaffa, then part of the former Ottoman Empire.
+In December 1914 his ancestors were among 6,000 Jews who were forcibly removed from their homes by police and deported by ship to Egypt.

+Duchovny's paternal grandfather was a Jewish emigrant from Berdychiv, Ukraine, and Duchovny's paternal grandmother was a Jewish emigrant from Congress Poland (now in Poland).

 Career

 Duchovny appeared in an advertisement for Löwenbräu beer in 1987.
 The next year he appeared in Working Girl (1988).
 He had a small recurring role as Denise Bryson, a transgender DEA agent on the series Twin Peaks and played the narrator and host in the Showtime softcore erotica TV series Red Shoe Diaries.
-In 1992, he played the role of Rollie Totheroh in the biographic film Chaplin, directed by Richard Attenborough and based on the life of Charlie Chaplin.
-In 1992 he had a small role in the family film Beethoven.
+In 1991, he had a small role in the coming-of-age comedy Don't Tell Mom the Babysitter's Dead.
+In 1992, he had a small role in the family film Beethoven.
+That same year, he played the role of Rollie Totheroh in the biographic film Chaplin, directed by Richard Attenborough and based on the life of Charlie Chaplin.